 By boat.
 There are various ferries and car ferries that operate in Norway — which is rightly so, because due to numerous fjords and islands, driving to places needs to involve ferries.

-TIP: There are frequent departures on main roads for car ferries so reservation isn’t usually needed.
+TIP: There are frequent departures on main roads for car ferries so a reservation isn’t usually needed.
 Just remember that most ferries don’t run after midnight.
 If you want to hop along coastlines from Bergen to Kirkenes (such as doing a cruise), Hurtigruten is a very popular provider.

 By bicycle.
 If you’re up for the challenge, biking or cycling is a great way to go around the landscapes of Norway!
 Due to the long distances and the number of steep climbs as well as strong winds, please just make sure to plan well in advance.